 - Hotel Marinapark Volendam – right in the center of Volendam, if you are lucky and catch some sunny days, you might even get some beach time.

 - Charming skipper’s lodge – what can be more authentic than spending a night in this place?
 Just have a look and come back afterward and let me know.

 - Edam house – head a bit further from Volendam to Edam and rent this beautiful romantic old house.
 I would surely love to spend a few days here and taste the cheese, explore the countryside, see the windmills.

-This town was probably the most beautiful place to visit in The Netherlands!
+This place was probably the most beautiful small town to visit in The Netherlands!

 Also known as “The Venise of the North“, Ghiethoorn is a 2000 inhabitants town, without cars, where every house is placed on a small island of its own and attracts more than 1 mil. tourists yearly.